EarthObservation/Image-stacking/README.md

 - multiprocessing.RawArray (simple 1D array that diferrent processes can share)

 #### part_channel_reg
-Evry process (4, one per CPU core) is running the imreg_dft.similarity function on part of the selected color channel.
+Every process (4, one per CPU core) is running the imreg_dft.similarity function on part of the selected color channel.
 The resulting aligned images (after the transformation) are transformed into a 1D shape (numpy.reshape) and are stored into the shared arrays (one per channel).
 #### single_channel_average
 The shared arrays are passed to the function.
 Four processes are run.
 One process calculates the average image for one channel.